 Get thee to a hygienist and hit refresh with a deep professional clean – so you can start your New Year with a plaque-free, shiny-white smile that no one will shy away from.

 The Problem: The Shakes

 You might think “the shakes” is part and parcel of a hangover and proof of a good night out – but in reality, shaking is an alcohol-withdrawal symptom; you’re essentially going cold turkey, and that’s not a good thing.

-The fix: wait it out.
 Don’t be tempted to try hair of the dog – it’ll create a vicious cycle leading back to the shakes a few hours later.
-Use the experience as ammunition to get you through Dry January.
-Download the app for extra encouragement.
+Use the experience as ammunition to get you through Sober October.
+Download this app for extra encouragement.

 If you only drink prosecco and vodka, you might think you’re being far kinder to your teeth than those reckless red-wine drinkers.
 Well, you’d be wrong!
 Any alcohol, clear or coloured, is high in sugar, which attacks your enamel, making your teeth more vulnerable.
 And if you prefer your tipple with bubbles – even a spritz of soda – you’re giving teeth an added hit of acid – this can cause erosion, a form of tooth wear.

 Sober October is proven to help establish a less-heavy drinking habit for the rest of the year.
 So, habits transformed (and money saved), there’s no better time to have a professional teeth-whitening treatment.
 Drinking less can prolong the effects of your whitening.